zawzawzaw/montigo/_notes/april 27.md

 2. multi-layer fade in
    (fade in foreground elements, before the bg elements) ex. bowl in restaurant images would fade in first before the back

+3. If it would be possible to handwrite the titles 'Dining at Montigo' to animate like a pen writing the text

+4. image animate in
+   - as you scroll all the images animate in, so we can explore options on how this happens
+   1. like sword art online, intro. the image comes from  the white bg (image slides in like it is reverse imbosed from the page)

+5. intro animation for home images
+   - it zooms in to the image (multiple layer image) layers would scale proportionally into the image

+6. dining.php
+   - private dining image (add flickering light looping svg)
+     - create 3 variations